EconPapers

 MPRA Paper from University Library of Munich, Germany

-Abstract: In this paper, we investigate the financial linkages between the East Asian economies with Japan and the US using the real interest rate parity (RIP) condition.
-We test for long-run RIP using an array of panel unit root tests, including a recent technique developed by Breuer et al. (2002).
-This study offers two important results: first, we found strong (robust) evidence that the parity condition holds in all the Asian countries, except for China.
-For China, there is no evidence of RIP when Japan is used as based country.
-Real interest differential between China and the US exhibits a tendency towards stationary equilibrium over the period 1987-2006.
-Second, the analysis drawn on half-life suggests that the US-Asian link has been getting stronger than the Japan-Asian one in the post-liberalization era.
+Abstract: In this paper, we investigate the financial linkages between the East Asian countries with Japan and the US using the real interest rate parity (RIP) condition.
+This study offers three important results: first, we find strong (robust) evidence that RIP condition holds in all the Asian countries, except for China.
+Based on SURADF tests, we conclude that South Korea and the ASEAN-5 countries are financially integrated with the global financial markets namely, Japan and the US.
+Second, we also confirmed the real interest rate differentials between Japan and the US exhibits strong tendency towards a stationary equilibrium.
+Third, the analysis drawn on half-life suggests that the US-Asian link has been getting stronger than the Japan-Asian one in post-liberalization era

 Keywords: RIP; panel unit root tests; half-lives (search for similar items in EconPapers)